The Ultimate Guide to the Comfort Zone: What It Is and How to Break Free

 - With gradually increasing levels of difficulty

-And as that tolerance grows:
+And as that ability grows:

-- More opportunities start to feel accessible
+- More opportunities begin to feel within reach

-- More actions begin to feel normal
+- More actions start to feel normal

 - More growth becomes possible